Hillion History, Family Crest & Coats of Arms

 There are many Irish surnames being used today in forms that are quite different than their original, ancient forms.
 Hillion originally appeared in Gaelic as O hUallachain, which is derived from the word "uallach," which means "proud."

 Early Origins of the Hillion family

 The surname Hillion was first found in Thomond (Irish: Tuadh Mumhan), literally North Thomond, the pre-Norman Kingdom of Thomond, since divided between counties Limerick, Tipperary and Clare, where they held a family seat from ancient times.

-Important Dates for the Hillion family
+Early History of the Hillion family

 This web page shows only a small excerpt of our Hillion research.
 Another 92 words (7 lines of text) are included under the topic Early Hillion History in all our PDF Extended History products and printed products wherever possible.

 Hillion Spelling Variations